KubeDeckio/KubeBuddy/docs/docs/usage/powershell-usage.md

 This command provides a detailed menu-driven interface that allows you to navigate through various monitoring options.
 It analyzes node status, resource usage, workloads, and RBAC security settings.

-## 2. Running KubeBuddy with an AKS Best Practices Check
+## 2. Running KubeBuddy powered by KubeDeck with an AKS Best Practices Check

 To check best practices for an **Azure Kubernetes Service (AKS)** cluster: